schemers/homebridge-hunterdouglas-platinum/README.md

 * `"prefixRoomNameToBlindName"` Prefix the room name to each discrete blind name.
 Default is true.

+* `"visibleBlindNames"` Comma-seperated list of blind names (prefixed with room name) to make visible.
+All other blinds are ignored.
+Only used when `createDiscreteBlinds` is true.

 # Implemented HomeKit Accessory Types

 ## WindowCovering

-- creates a _WindowCovering_ accessory for each discovered blind
+- creates a _WindowCovering_ accessory for each discovered blind if `createDiscreteBlinds` is true

+- creates a _WindowCovering_ accessory for each discovered room if `createVirtualRoomBlind` is true